-In late 2016, TNOYS kicked off a new collaborative initiative in Central Texas designed to integrate youth engagement with principles of trauma-informed care.
-Through the project, funded by a grant from the St. David’s Foundation, TNOYS is collaborating with youth services providers and support the development and piloting of a peer counseling program in the region.
+In late 2016, TNOYS kicked off a collaborative initiative in Central Texas designed to integrate youth engagement with principles of trauma-informed care.
+Through the project, funded by a grant from the St. David’s Foundation, TNOYS has collaborated with partner organizations to conduct quality trainings and support integration of these principles into the delivery of youth services.

-The partners who have joined us are critical to the success of Recovery Through Participation:
+The partners who joined us have been critical to the success of Recovery Through Participation:

 Communities in Schools of Central Texas

 Travis County Health and Human Services/The Children’s Partnership

 If you are interested in bringing the Recovery Through Participation training curriculum to your community, please contact Lara O’Toole.